The Home Of Outdoor Living

 Container gardening ideas are a wonderful way of adding pops of color to the garden.
 Although most summer bedding plants have gone from the garden centers now, there are still lots of plants that can be used in pots, and many of them including dahlias, gaillardias, begonias and salvias will flower well into the autumn.

-- Always raise your container up on feet to help excess water escape and to prevent waterlogging, which will drive oxygen from the compost and effectively 'drown' the plant.
+Always raise your garden planter up on feet to help excess water escape and to prevent waterlogging, which will drive oxygen from the compost and effectively 'drown' the plant.
 Pot feet also make it harder for pests to crawl in from below.

-- Watering plants well is essential to help settle the plants, firm compost around their roots and activate water-retaining granules, if used.
-Keep containers and baskets well watered all summer, giving them a drink every day during very hot and dry spells.
+Watering plants well is essential to help settle the plants, firm compost around their roots and activate water-retaining granules, if used.

 Top tip: If you are not sure whether your pot or basket needs watering, stick a finger in it up to the first knuckle.
 If it feels dry, get watering!